zhangzibin/sinaWeibo/README.md

 sinaWeibo
 =========

-!!!Maybe Sina has modified the dom setting or ajax of their website, so my code may not work.
-But it's still can be a helpful demo!!!
+*****Maybe Sina has modified the dom setting or ajax of their website, so my code may not work.
+But it's still can be a helpful demo**

-Crawl user and Weibo, and store in Mysql.
+Crawl Weibo user and their tweets, and store in Mysql.

+## Usage
-1. Mysql, execute sina_weibo.sql.
-Add a seed in table user, id(the short id, size is 10) at least.
+1. Build Mysql database and tables, execute sina_weibo.sql.
+Insert a line in table `user`, the id is short id of Weibo, size is 10.
+This is the root of breadth-first search.
 2. Fill your cookies in cookies.txt
-3. Update userCrawler.py, including Mysql config and MY_UID.
+3. Modify userCrawler.py, including Mysql config and MY_UID.
-4. Runing it 3~4 times.
-It may takes a few hours, so I do not add a 'For'.
+4. Runing userCrawler.py for 3~4 times.
+Each time is one level deeper of breadth-first search.

 * The weiboCrawler.py can be used in almost the same way as userCrawler.py.
+It will crawl tweets of users in table `user`.

 -----------